Skip to content

 • Regulations apply when parents employ their own children.

-• A child who is not registered with the LEA, is not covered for industrial injuries.
+• A child who is not registered with the LA, is not covered for industrial injuries.

-• No child will be registered with the LEA, and issued with a work permit, unless the parents have signed our medical questionnaire.
+• No child will be registered with the LA, and issued with a work permit, unless the parents have signed our medical questionnaire.

 N.B.
 Any person who employs a child who is not registered is liable to prosecution.

-If you need further information or advice, contact the Juvenile Employment Officer:
+If you need further information or advice, contact the Education Welfare Officer:

 Tameside MBC